The Basics of Electronic Trading

 How to Start Electronic Trading

-Many investors today will only ever engage in electronic stock trading.
+Many investors today will only ever engage in online stock trading.
 Traders no longer need a personal broker whom they have to call on the phone each time they want to buy or sell a security.

 Instead, investors can now open an online brokerage, create an account, and start placing trades.
 But choosing a platform is only step one in electronic stock trading.
-After that, you’ll need to decide what stocks to trade, what type of orders to use, what expenses will be involved (if any), and how trading might affect tax liability.
+After that, you’ll need to decide what stocks to trade, what type of orders to use, what expenses will be involved (if any), and how trading might affect your tax liability.

 Choose an Electronic Trading Platform

 Among the various platforms, there are slightly different features or different options as far as the user experience is concerned.
 Not too long ago, most platforms charged a commission fee for each buy or sell order executed, and there was a minimum amount of money needed to create a new account.
-Recently, many brokerages have eliminated trading fees, and few still require account minimums.

 Research Stocks or ETFs